 - Loss of sensation

-- Physical changes may include impaired function of the body and organs, change in appetite, or increased risk of disease, such as Parkinson’s disease.
+- Physical changes such as impaired function of the body and organs, change in appetite, or increased risk of disease (such as Parkinson’s disease)

 Since traumatic brain injuries most often result from catastrophic accidents, victims may experience a range of other injuries as well.
-Spinal cord injury, broken bones and severe lacerations can complicate a brain injury case.
-However, our traumatic brain injury lawyers always consider the full extent of your injuries when assembling a personal injury case.
+Spinal cord injury, broken bones, and severe lacerations can complicate a brain injury case.
+Our traumatic brain injury lawyers always consider the full extent of your injuries when building a personal injury case.

-If you or someone you know has suffered serious head trauma in an accident due to someone else’s negligence, it is vital to seek legal representation.
-Our traumatic brain injury lawyers have experience with complex cases and have the resources to invest in an extensive investigation.
-We take into account more than just the medical bills you and your family already face.
-We also consider the cost of future care, lost wages and opportunities, living expenses and pain and suffering.
-A traumatic brain injury will affect the rest of your life and your family’s lives.
-But we work hard to ensure that you will live as comfortably as possible.
+We take into account more than just the medical bills that you and your family already face.
+We also consider the cost of future care, lost wages and opportunities, living expenses, pain and suffering, and other losses.
+A TBI will affect the rest of your life and your family’s lives as well, but we work hard to secure the means for you to live as comfortably as possible.